This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Raspberries are best grown from plants purchased either bare-root or potted up.
 The former can only be planted out in the dormant (winter) season but if you get one growing in a pot you can put it in the ground at any time of the year.
 The other way to get raspberries is from a friend – the plants can be invasive with their roots constantly exploring and branching out from their original spot.
 These runners will need to be removed anyway so gardener pals will likely be happy to give you some of them to establish your own patch.

-Last on my list is the alien-like vegetable Kohlrabi.
-I remember having this the very first time on a trip to Germany – it had been roasted and served cut into chunks along with Sauerbraten and other dishes I can’t quite remember now.
+Last on my list of unusual vegetables is the alien-like vegetable Kohlrabi.
+I remember having this the very first time on a trip to Germany.
+It had been roasted and served cut into chunks along with sauerbraten and other dishes I can’t quite remember now.
 What I do remember was being pleasantly surprised at the sweet, juicy, cabbagey flavour.
 You can roast it like described or even eat it raw, sliced up like an apple.